Adnan2898/sciprog_23/Practical02/README.txt

 These will be executed by using the command

-gcc -o Practical02 Conversion.c -lm
+gcc -o Conversion Conversion.c -lm
-./Practical02
+./Conversion

-gcc -o Practical02 Sum.c
+gcc -o Sum Sum.c
-./Practical02
+./Sum

-here Practical02 is the executible file.
+here Conversion and Sum are the executible files.